 -Ensure code effective design development.
 Oversee Fire Safety staff with evaluation of campus code compliance design proposals review, comments by independent 3rd parties commissioned by CSU, and OSFM comments.
 Advocate good code compliance practices systemwide.

 -Facilitate effective systemwide code compliance design reviews.
-Prepare, coordinate and guide the fire safety plan review process at campuses and/or CSU/OSFM locations as needed to realize effective and timely project approvals.
+Prepare, coordinate, and guide the fire safety plan review process to realize effective and timely project approvals.

--Oversee the Deputy Directors of Fire Safety, Lead Designated Campus Fire Marshals, Designated Campus Fire Marshals and Campus Fire Marshals o share expertise, improve and disseminate consistent program practices, goals and criteria to campuses.
+-Oversee the Deputy Directors of Fire Safety, Lead Designated Campus Fire Marshals, Designated Campus Fire Marshals and Campus Fire Marshals to share expertise and improve and disseminate consistent program practices.

 -Oversee tracking of plan review and time to completion Help define and implement performance tracking related to CSU Building Permit and Fire Safety programs.
 Track recurring fire safety plan review issue areas and make recommendations for changes to policies and procedures to improve timeliness and effectiveness of fire safety approvals.
 Utilize CPDC database and OSFM software as needed to streamline tracking and reporting.